 Either a parent or school district, or both, may initiate a request for mediation services.
 A request for mediation services is started by using a request for mediation form [petición para una mediación de educación especial] that can be submitted by fax or email.
 The request should include a brief description of the dispute and identify both parties.

 In the case of a joint request, which is the most efficient method of requesting mediation, both parties to the dispute jointly sign and send a single request for mediation form [petición para una mediación de educación especial] to the WSEMS.
 The WSEMS will work with the parties to appoint a qualified mediator from the mediator roster in a timely manner.

 Non-Joint (Single) Request

 In the case of a single request, a request for mediation form [petición para una mediación de educación especial] should be sent to the WSEMS by the requesting party.
-The WSEMS will notify the other party, within 5 business days of the request for mediation, by a written notice (certified mail or dated fax) which will include a request that the other party notify the WSEMS within 5 business days after receiving the notice regarding its willingness to participate in mediation.
+The WSEMS will notify the other party, within 5 business days of the request for mediation, by written notice (certified mail or dated fax) which will include a request that the other party notifies the WSEMS within 5 business days after receiving the notice regarding its willingness to participate in mediation.
 The WSEMS is available to either party to explain the benefits of the mediation process.
 If the WSEMS does not receive a timely response, or if the other party notifies the WSEMS of the refusal to participate in mediation, the WSEMS will notify the party that requested the mediation.
 If the responding party agrees to mediate, the case will be referred with input from the parties to a qualified mediator from the roster in a timely manner.